MEDIA GUIDES / Video

 When you need multiple renditions, 1080p for desktops, 720p for mobile, and low-bitrate options, you rely on APIs that support batch transcoding or presets.
 This way, you minimize manual steps and ensure consistent quality across variants.

-Your chosen top video API should let you define presets once and apply them across assets, not reinvent commands for each file.
+Your video API should let you define presets once and apply them across assets, not reinvent commands for each file.
 You can plug those variant arrays directly into players that support multiple sources.

 Integrating With Frontend and Backend Environments